-Note: Additional Stafford loans may also be available for dependent students whose parents did not qualify for a PLUS loan.
-A PLUS application must have been denied by the Department of Education, under Direct Stafford Loan program, prior to a dependent student receiving an unsubsidized loan.
+Note: Additional Direct loans may also be available for dependent students whose parents did not qualify for a PLUS loan.
+A PLUS application must have been denied by the US Department of Education, prior to a dependent student receiving any additional unsubsidized loan.